darwindcy/MS3Coding/README.md

 8th, 9th Column - Random Booleans named bool1, bool2 for convenience.

 Initially, the approach was to create a class of record that creates record objects from the csv file.
 It later occurred that a this was unnecessary.
+The class is still available for access.

 The application was first designed using scanner and filereader to read data and then split each line with ','.
-It worked for most part but the output was wrong since the image data has ',' within them.
+It worked for most part but the output was incorrect since the image data has ',' within them which is the character used to split csv file data.

-I resorted to using opencsv rather than writing more lines of code since it was simpler.
+In the end, opencsv was used rather than custsom writing functions to parse data since it was simpler.

+After a file is opened,
-Opencsv let me to split each row of data into a string array.
+Opencsv allows splitting each row of data into a string array.

 The string array is checked for null/empty data and a row with 0 empty/null data is stored in the database.
+A database is created at the beginning when a file is about to be read.

+Every creation of database searches for an existing database with the specified filename and deletes it. to avoid appending data to the old file.

 Conversely, the rows with 1+ null/empty data is stored in <filename-bad>.csv file.
-For each row of data, a tracker is used to count the total number of records, valid, and invalid records.
+For each row of data, a tracker is used to count the total number of records, valid, and invalid records which is stored in the log file at the end.